udo-munk/z80pack/doc/README-asm.txt

 <symbol> DEFW   <exp,exp..>     - write words (16 bits) in memory
 <symbol> DEFM   <'string'>      - write character string in memory
 <symbol> DEFS   <expression>    - reserve space in memory

+External symbol declarations:

+PUBLIC <symbol>		- make symbol public
+EXTRN  <symbol>		- symbol is defined external

+The pseudo operations for external symbols are accepted, but won't do anything.
+Source modules can be concatenated or included, the symbols will be resolved, but the PUBLIC/EXTERN declarations can be left unaltered in the source modules.

 Conditional assembly: